agung15-debug/Statistics-for-Data-Science/README.md

 # Statistics for Data Science

+## Descriptive Statistic ##
+- Distribution
+Distribution describes how values are distributed for a field.
+In other words, the statistical distribution shows which values are common and uncommon

+- Skewness
+Measure of the asymmetry of a distribution.
+A distribution is asymmetrical when its left and right side are not mirror images.
+A distribution can have right (or positive), left (or negative), or zero skewness.
+A right-skewed distribution is longer on the right side of its peak, and a left-skewed distribution is longer on the left side of its peak

+- Correlation Coefficient
+Correlation is a statistical measure that expresses the extent to which two variables are linearly related (meaning they change together at a constant rate).
+It’s a common tool for describing simple relationships without making a statement about cause and effect

 ## Inferential Statistics ##
 Inferential statistics help you come to conclusions and make predictions based on your data.